That's how it starts

 Though when we're running out of the drugs

-And the conversation's winding away
+And the conversation's grinding away

 I wouldn't trade one stupid decision